 The Navy Seal Team that was said to have taken out Osama bin Laden operated under JSOC.
-Retired military personnel refer to JSOC as “Murder, Incorporated” and the “most dangerous people on the face of the earth.”
+Retired military personnel refers to JSOC as “Murder, Incorporated” and the “most dangerous people on the face of the earth.”

 No one less than the legendary Cold Warrior, Time Magazine’s Henry Luce understood that his passion for defeating Communism constituted “a declaration of private war,” which, in citing the example of the privateer Sir Francis Drake made it not only “unlawful,” but “probably mad.”
 As the child of American missionaries, Luce was committed to the militant spread of Christian Capitalism while viewing its ultimate triumph over the world as an inevitable consequence of God’s will.

-Described by Tournament of Shadows authors Karl E. Meyer and Shareen Blair Brysac as mystical imperialism, the term can be traced to both Britain and Russia’s 19th century efforts to establish dominion through a mix of imperialism and Christian zeal.
+Described by Tournament of Shadows authors Karl E. Meyer and Shareen Blair Brysac as mystical imperialism, the term can be traced to both Britain and Russia’s 19th-century efforts to establish dominion through a mix of imperialism and Christian zeal.

 The competition came to a dead stop in Afghanistan with the end of the Great Game in 1907, when Imperial Russia and Great Britain chose to accept Afghanistan as a neutral buffer state between empires.
 But with the advent of the Cold War in 1947 and the mysterious and intoxicating god-like qualities inherent in nuclear weapons, a new and more apocalyptic iteration of mystical imperialism came into being.

-The sole purpose of America’s mid 20th century defense intellectuals was to rationalize nuclear war, not mystify it.
-America’s cold warriors were far removed technologically from their 19th century counterparts whose Christian elite believed they were bringing enlightenment to the “darker regions of the earth.”
+The sole purpose of America’s mid-20th century defense intellectuals was to rationalize nuclear war, not mystify it.
+America’s cold warriors were far removed technologically from their 19th-century counterparts whose Christian elite believed they were bringing enlightenment to the “darker regions of the earth.”

-But whether by design or by accident within a short time an entire stratum of American scientific and political thought found itself immersed in an irrational realm that looked, smelled and tasted like medieval mysticism.
+But whether by design or by accident within a short time an entire stratum of American scientific and political thought found itself immersed in an irrational realm that looked, smelled, and tasted like medieval mysticism.
 A 1960s London Times Literary Supplement marveled at the new priesthood who moved as freely through the corridors of the Pentagon and the State Department as the Jesuits once had through the courts of Madrid and Vienna, centuries before.

-Tasked with defeating Communism by any means possible they invented their own reality, accelerated the nuclear arms race, created an imaginary domino theory of Communist aggression in Southeast Asia and then escalated a real war in Vietnam to counter it.
+Tasked with defeating Communism by any means possible they invented their own reality, accelerated the nuclear arms race, created an imaginary domino theory of Communist aggression in Southeast Asia, and then escalated a real war in Vietnam to counter it.

-President Kennedy’s science advisor Jerome Wiesner eventually came to realize that the so called “missile gap” and the massive buildup of America’s nuclear arsenal in response to it was only a “mirror image” of America’s own intentions towards the Soviet Union and not the other way around.
+President Kennedy’s science advisor Jerome Wiesner eventually came to realize that the so-called “missile gap” and the massive buildup of America’s nuclear arsenal in response to it was only a “mirror image” of America’s own intentions towards the Soviet Union and not the other way around.
 Yet instead of addressing the error, the U.S. slipped deeper into the Cold War mirror.

-By 1978, these thermonuclear Jesuits and their CIA counterparts were using the U.S., NATO, China, Iran and Saudi Arabia to shake the Soviet Union’s domination over Central Asia through a Christian/Islamic holy war in Afghanistan.
+By 1978, these thermonuclear Jesuits and their CIA counterparts were using the U.S., NATO, China, Iran, and Saudi Arabia to shake the Soviet Union’s domination over Central Asia through a Christian/Islamic holy war in Afghanistan.

-In a rational world it might be assumed that this war would stop with the defeat of the Soviet Union and the collapse of Communism.
-But instead of ending, America’s full blown splurge into personal and private holy war caused the U.S. to slip into a crisis of identity.
+In a rational world, it might be assumed that this war would stop with the defeat of the Soviet Union and the collapse of Communism.
+But instead of ending, America’s full-blown splurge into personal and private holy war caused the U.S. to slip into a crisis of identity.

-Forced after seventy five years of anti-communism to finally define itself based on what it stood for and not what it stood against, the United States entered a house of shadows in which it continues to wander.
+Forced after seventy-five years of anti-communism to finally define itself based on what it stood for and not what it stood against, the United States entered a house of shadows in which it continues to wander.
 Stricken by decades of economic and military excess, its mission has become confused, its legal, moral and philosophical foundation abandoned and its role as leader of the western world questioned as never before.